Authored by the expert who managed and guided the team behind the Poland Property Pack

 What property types will appreciate the most in Warsaw in 2026?

-As of early 2026, new-build apartments in well-connected Warsaw districts are expected to appreciate the most, followed by townhouses in family-friendly areas with good transit links.
+As of early 2026, new-build apartments in well-connected Warsaw districts are the property type expected to appreciate the most in 2026, followed by smaller resale flats near transit hubs, then townhouses in family-oriented outer districts.

 How will interest rates affect property prices in Warsaw in 2026?